LauraACodes/Tsoha_WHoney/README.md

 Then I could fetch info on (again e.g.):
 - Which actions have been done in each hive in time-order?
 - Which hives are don't have a certain action done this season?
-- Ranking of honey production of different hives or farms?
-- Total production for a season?
-- Total profits for each season?
-- Warehouse situation, quantity and value.